hikib/dot/README.md

 This is a collection of my configuration files.
 I use it to have my personalised settings on any machine I work at.

-Installation instructions can be found in the `README.md` files of the directories.

 *Don't run installations without understanding the source!*